rkowen/libran/README.md

 Required Library Methods
 ========================

-Each random variate include here has at least three provided methods, and for two numeric precisions - (`f` = `float` and `d` = `double`).
+Each random variate included here has at least three provided methods, and for two numeric precisions - (`f` = `float` and `d` = `double`).
-The data or numeric precision is given by \e enum `LR_data_type` in `libran.h`.
+The data or numeric precision is given by the \e enum `LR_data_type` in `libran.h`.

 Routine     | Generic Fn | Description